Fykqnt/Raspberry-Pi-Pico/README.md

-## Open the window for productivity
+## Open the window from time to time for productivity, but it's too late by the time you notice.

 Measuring CO2 in real-time using Raspberry Pi Pico & MH-Z19C w/ ssd1306